Frequently Asked Questions

 Who can nominate a project?

-Duly authorized representatives of local governments and districts, including transit districts, may nominate a project into the prioritization process.
+Duly authorized representatives of local governments and districts, including transit districts, may nominate a project for consideration in the prioritization process.

 What are the eligibility requirements?